Image provided by ViiV Healthcare

 Using PozQoL involves:

-- Using this information to inform your work with individual PLHIV — Using Scores (Individuals) — or with groups of PLHIV — Using Scores (Groups)
+- Using scores: Using this information to inform your work with (a) individuals or (b) groups

-The PozQoL Scale is a validated quality of life (QoL) scale.
-It has 13 items that assess 4 QoL domains.
+The PozQoL scale is a validated quality of life (QoL) scale.
+It has 13 items that assess four (4) QoL domains.

 These items and domains were specifically designed for measuring QoL of people living with HIV (PLHIV).